 Golden Forest Club Check in at Disney’s Sequoia Lodge.

-We had upgraded our room to the Golden Forest Club on recommendation of our friends and travel agents Hayley and Martin (Holiday Hamster) so we had our own check in desk.
-When Alan mentioned this I though seems bit overkill, but the lobby was heaving.
+We had upgraded our room to the Golden Forest Club on a recommendation of our friends and travel agents Hayley and Martin (Holiday Hamster) so we had our own check-in desk.
+When Alan mentioned this I thought seemed a bit overkill, but the lobby was heaving.
 Which was also reflected by a huge queue for storing your luggage.
 The Golden Forest Club had its own storage and a queue of two families.
 We were told the room would be ready at 3pm and as it was only 11am we pottered off in the direction of the theme park to spend our first afternoon in the Disneyland park.
 The fast pass tickets (one per day per person) we were given came in handy.
 That afternoon when we managed to skip the line at Ratatouille, saving over 50 minutes.